-You are covered for 50 one-way, non-emergency trips to plan-approved locations within the plan service area.
+You are covered for unlimited non-emergency trips to plan-approved locations within the plan service area.

 Please contact Member Services for information on how to arrange transportation.
 Arrangements must be made at least 3 weekdays prior to appointment.
-Member Services will confirm your benefits and guide you to the transporation provider to plan your trip.
+Member Services will confirm your benefits and guide you to the transportation provider to plan your trip.